Francis Gore (cricketer)

+Early life and education

-The son of the Reverend George Gore and his wife, Frances Anne Rous, he was born in Somerset at Newton St Loe.
+Gore was born in Somerset at Newton St Loe, into the aristocratic Gore family of Ango-Irish origin.
+He was the only son of Rev. George Gore and his wife, Frances Anne Rous, granddaughter of George Rous.

 He was educated at Harrow School, before going up to Christ Church, Oxford.
 Gore was also a student of the Inner Temple, but was never called to the bar.

+Cricket

 He made a single appearance in first-class cricket when he played for I Zingari against Yorkshire in the Scarborough Festival of 1881.
 Batting twice in the match, he was dismissed without scoring by Edmund Peate in the I Zingari first-innings, while in their second-innings of 236 all out he was unbeaten without scoring.

-He married Lady Constance Grace Milles, the daughter of George Milles, 1st Earl Sondes, in October 1885.
-He served as the deputy lieutenant of Monmouthshire in 1889–90.
+Military career

 Gore later served in the Second Boer War with the North Somerset Yeomanry, holding the rank of lieutenant in April 1900, with promotion to the rank of captain coming in January 1901.
 He was promoted to the rank of major the following April.
 Gore later transferred to the City of London Yeomanry in April 1908, with promotion to the honorary rank of lieutenant colonel coming shortly before his transfer in March 1908.
 Gore served in the First World War, obtaining the full rank of lieutenant colonel in November 1914, before reverting shortly after at his own request to the rank of major and honorary lieutenant colonel.
 He was again promoted to the rank of lieutenant colonel in January 1917, antedated to June 1916.
 He retired from active service in February 1920, having reached the age limit for service, at which point he was decorated with the Territorial Decoration.

+He served as the deputy lieutenant of Monmouthshire in 1889–90.
 He also served during his life as a justice of the peace for Glamorgan.

+Personal life

+Gore married Lady Constance Grace Milles, the daughter of George Milles, 1st Earl Sondes, in October 1885.
+They had three children: Christopher Gerald Gore, Violet Gladys Gore, and Crystal Gloria Gore.
+Through his son, he is the ancestor of Georgina Fitzalan-Howard, Duchess of Norfolk (née Gore) and Henry Fitzalan-Howard, Earl of Arundel, heir to the Duke of Norfolk.

+His brothers-in-law, Henry Milles and George Milles-Lade, both played first-class cricket.

 Gore died in July 1938 at Victoria, London.
 He was survived by his wife and three of their four children.
-His brothers-in-law, Henry Milles and George Milles-Lade, both played first-class cricket.